Moura massacre: Massacre

 The operation began on 27 March when government forces entered the town of Moura.
-Military helicopters landed near the town's market, the soldiers stepped out and approached a group of around 30 jihadists, who fired at them, killing at least two white soldiers (most likely from the Wagner Group) and an unknown amount of government ones.
+Military helicopters landed near the town's market, the soldiers stepped out and approached a group of around 30 jihadists, who fired at them, killing at least two white soldiers (most likely from the Wagner Group) and an unknown number of government ones.
 Malian forces fired back, killing several people.
 Several civilians saw the scene unfold and tried to flee, but were followed by a helicopter that seemed to be deliberately firing at running civilians.

 According to testimonies, Malian and white soldiers proceeded by deploying themselves across the town, blocking off exits and killing anybody who tried to escape.
 Security forces detained and interrogated hundreds of civilian men, often confiscating their belongings, including their telephones.
 Men who refused to be rounded up were shot on the spot by white mercenaries.
 The detainees were then sent to the river bank where they were rounded up into groups of 4, 6, or 10 and then executed en masse.
 Survivors told Reuters that members of the Bobo and Bellah groups were forced to dig mass graves.

 Witnesses disagreed on the reasons why the men were singled out for execution, with some asserting that men wearing beards and traditional Islamic clothing were more likely to be targeted due to their similar appearances to Islamists.
 Others told Human Rights Watch that the people who had been executed were targeted due to their ethnic Fulani background.

 The operation came to an end on 31 March.
-A witness told Human Rights Watch he had overheard a government officer tell someone over his walkie-talkie to "Stop killing people, let them go," and the killings stopped.
+A witness told Human Rights Watch he had overheard a government officer tell someone over his walkie-talkie to "Stop killing people, let them go", and the killings stopped.
 At least three residents said that the military gave a speech afterwards in which they apologized for the massacre.

 According to reports, around 100 white soldiers who spoke a language other than French participated in the siege.
 Villagers believed they were Russian mercenaries from the Wagner Group as they had heard stories about their involvement in the conflict earlier in the year.
 Many of these mercenaries were accused of being responsible for interrogations, torture and mass executions of civilians.